An enchanted wood and breathtaking views over Cernobbio: Croce dell’Uomo and Pievenello.

 Ready to ride with us?

-This guided tour by e-MTB (electric mountain bike) offers two itineraries of varying lengths: one is a three-hour ride while the other is four hours.
+This guided tour by e-MTB (electric mountain bike) offers two itineraries of varying lengths: one is a three-hour ride while the other is 4,5 hours.
 The level of technical difficulty and physical effort required also varies according to your chosen itinerary, which you can check below.
 The following summary illustrates the level of technical difficulty and physical effort that apply to each option.

 TECHNICAL DIFFICULTY (rated from 1 to 5): ▼▼▼